spastorino/all-hands-2020/src/welcome.md

 Welcome to the webpage for the Rust All Hands 2020!
 This site should contain all the information you need about the event.

-## WARNING

-As of this moment, all the material on this site is a **work in progess**.
-We should be opening it up for public consumption soon!

 ## What is the Rust All Hands?

 The Rust All Hands is an annual event where Rust team members and